artmg/macUP/misc.md

 ## Manipulating plist config files

-May apps' preferences can be found inthe plist files in
+May apps' preferences can be found in the plist files in `$HOME/Library/Preferences`, but not all of these plists are in XML format, some of them are binary plists (a hex editor shows the magic id `bplist00`).
-$HOME/Library/Preferences

 For the commands see:

-* to convert binary property lists into XML and back
+* using `plutil` to convert binary property lists into XML and back
 	* https://osxdaily.com/2016/03/10/convert-plist-file-xml-binary-mac-os-x-plutil/
 * more in depth manipulation
 	* https://scriptingosx.com/2016/11/editing-property-lists/
-*
+* you can also use `/usr/libexec/PListBuddy`
+* you could read binary plists in Visual Studio Code by using the extension `dnicolson.binary-plist`